Galapagos bullhead shark

-We know the Galapagos bullhead shark (Heterodontus quoyi) is a small, inconspicuous, bottom-dwelling elasmobranch that has been present on earth since the early Jurassic period.
-It is thought to grow up to 107cm long and inhabit flat, rocky and boulder strewn reef areas, where is rests motionless on the bottom.
-The species range extends around the Galapagos Archipelago and expands along the Peruvian coast.
-However, due to the lack of data scientists aren’t even sure if the Galapagos and Peruvian populations are the same species, with some believing the Peruvian population is a different species (Heterodontus peruanus) altogether.
+The Galapagos bullhead shark is a small, inconspicuous, bottom-dwelling elasmobranch that has been present on earth since the early Jurassic period.
+Despite its discovery 175 years ago, the species has been almost ‘forgotten’ by science, and until recently it was assessed by the IUCN as ‘Data Deficient’.
+It is thought to grow up to 107cm long and inhabit flat, rocky and boulder-strewn reef areas, where it rests motionless on the bottom.
+The species range extends around the Galapagos Archipelago and along the Peruvian coast.
+However, scientists are not yet sure whether the Galapagos and Peruvian populations are the same species, with some believing the Peruvian population is a different species (Heterodontus peruanus).
+If this is true, it would mean that the Galapagos bullhead shark is the only endemic shark species found in Galapagos.